Area spectral rigidity for axially symmetric symplectic billiard tables

-The next two lemmas, proving the existence of two special classes of periodic orbits, are direct consequences of the symmetric properties of the symplectic billiard tables.
-The corresponding result for axially symmetric Birkhoff billiard tables is Lemma 4.3 in \cite{DS}. \begin{lemma} Let $\Omega\in\mathcal{D}^r$ be an axially symmetric domain.
+In order to state the main result, we start by recalling that a domain $\Omega\in\mathcal{D}^r$ is said to be \textit{axially symmetric} if there exists a line $\Delta\subset\mathbb{R}^2$ such that $\Omega$ is invariant under the reflection along $\Delta$.
+By convexity, $\Delta \cap \partial \Omega$ is given by two points.
+Chosen (arbitrarily) one of these points, we refer to it as the marked point of $\partial \Omega$ and to the other as the auxiliary point of $\partial \Omega$. \\ The next lemma --which is a consequence of the axial symmetry of $\Omega$-- corresponds to Lemma 4.3 in \cite{DS}. \begin{lemma} Let $\Omega\in\mathcal{D}^r$ be an axially symmetric domain.
 For every $q\geq3$ there exists an axially symmetric periodic orbit of rotation number $1/q$ passing through the marked point of $\partial\Omega$ and of maximal area among all axially symmetric $q$-periodic orbits passing through the marked point. \end{lemma}

 \begin{proof} We recall that $\Omega$ is parametrized in affine arc-length by $\gamma(s)$; moreover, since $\lambda=1$, the marked and the auxiliary points can be conventionally fixed to be $\gamma(0)$ and $\gamma(1/2)$ respectively.
 We distinguish even and odd period and we use the same arguments as in the proof of Lemma 4.3 in \cite{DS}. \\ For $k\geq2$, let $q=2k$ even.
 In such a case, the desired $q$-periodic orbit passes through the marked and the auxiliary points.
 In fact, once fixed $s_0=0$ and $s_k=1/2$, we look for $(s_1,\dots,s_{k-1})$ in the compact set $0=s_0\leq s_1\leq\dots\leq s_{k-1}\leq s_k=1/2$, maximizing